 The Contractors Licensing Board offers four main license types for which you can apply.
 They include commercial, residential building, residential remodeler, and home improvement specialty license.
 For each of the types, there is a separate state contractors license application that you have to fill in.
 Commercial licenses come in two types: restricted (projects below $750,000) and full commercial license.
 The same counts for residential remodeler and home improvement licenses, where the restricted option is for projects up to $50,000.

-In addition, there are different legislation that apply to the four classifications.
+In addition, there are different legislation requirements that apply to the four classifications.
 The commercial license process is governed by the Arkansas State Licensing Law for Contractors.
 The residential building, residential remodeler, and home improvement license process is set in the Arkansas Residential Licensing Law.

 The Arkansas contractors license requirements